Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 <a name="intro"></a>
 # The Fairlight Intro

 Let's take a look at this beauty from the year 1987.
 You can [download it from csdb.dk](https://csdb.dk/release/?id=53390) and use an emulator like [VICE](https://vice-emu.sourceforge.io) to watch it.
 It's worth noting that many Commodore 64 intros of that time were more impressive from a technical standpoint, like the wonderful [Papillons intro](https://csdb.dk/release/?id=3345) (1988) or the [Dynamic Duo intro](https://csdb.dk/release/?id=54050) (1986).
 But besides the equally iconic [Eagle Soft Incorportated intro](https://csdb.dk/release/?id=53330), very few managed to leave such a lasting impression.
-I have such fond memories of these cracktros, I even [converted some of my favorites to JavaScript](/jscracktros/).
+I have very fond memories of these cracktros and even [converted some of my favorites to JavaScript](/jscracktros/).
 My demo group *Mayday!* did a [tribute to the intro as well](https://csdb.dk/release/?id=148407).

 https://youtu.be/WnYCERvc2B8?t=17

-[csdb.dk](http://www.csdb.dk) counts a massive 185 games released with this cracktro.
+[csdb.dk](http://www.csdb.dk) counts a massive **185 games released with this cracktro**.
 That's like four big boxes of 5 1/4 inch floppy discs.
 No wonder there was no way around this intro as Fairlight was impressively active during that time.

-Written by [Woodo](https://csdb.dk/scener/?id=4203), who's last C64 release was in 1992, this intro still scores high among demo sceners:
+Written by [Woodo](https://csdb.dk/scener/?id=4203), who's last C64 release according to csdb was in 1992, this intro still scores high among demo sceners:

 > ***"I'd say together with ESI's eagle intro, this is the most legendary intro on the c-64.
 Still get goose bumps looking at it."
 (Freestyle)***